 Log files and journals are important for system administration.
 They give in-depth information about a system and are very important for troubleshooting and auditing.
 Log files contain events and messages generated by the kernel, applications, and users that log into the system.
 You can use the journalctl command to query the journal.
-This command views logs collected by systemd-journald service handles systemd-journald systemd uses units and targets.
-A systemd unit defines a service or action on the system, which consists of a name, type, and configuration file.
-A systemd target combines several units and defines which services have to be started to reach the target.
-On a server, for example, this is a state where the network is running and multiple users can log in.
-These files are identified by the suffix .target.
+This command views logs collected by systemd.
+The systemd-journald service handles systemd's log collection. systemd-journald saves the events and messages in a binary format.